jimsnab/go-lane/README.md

 }
 ```

-For the most part, application code will use the logging functions (`Trace`, `Debug`, ...).
+For the most part, application code will use the logging functions (`Trace`, `Debug`, etc.).

-Each log level provides:
+Each log level offers:

-* a `Sprint` version (ex: `Info` or `Error`)
+* a `Sprint` version (e.g., `Info` or `Error`)
-* a `Sprintf` version (ex: `Infof` or `Errorf`)
+* a `Sprintf` version (e.g., `Infof` or `Errorf`)
-* an object logger (ex: `InfoObject` or `ErrorObject`)
+* an object logger (e.g., `InfoObject` or `ErrorObject`)

-The object logger will convert an object into JSON, including private fields.
+The object logger converts an object to JSON, including private fields.

-A correlation ID is provided via `LaneId()`, which is automatically inserted into the
+A correlation ID is provided via `LaneId()`, which is automatically included in logged messages.
-logged message.

-When spawining go routines, pass `l` around, or use one of the Derive functions when
+When spawning goroutines, pass `l` (the lane) around.
+Use one of the `Derive` functions if a new
-a new correlation ID is needed.
+correlation ID is needed.

 Optionally, an "outer ID" can be assigned with `SetJourneyId()`.
-This function is useful
+This function is useful for
-to correlate a transaction that involves many lanes, or to correlate with an externally
+correlating transactions that involve multiple lanes or for linking with an externally generated ID.
-generated ID.
-The journey id is inherited by derived lanes.
+The journey ID is inherited by derived lanes.

-For example, a front end might generate a journey ID, passing it with its REST
+For example, a front-end application might generate a journey ID and pass it with its REST request
-request to a go server that logs its activity via lanes.
-By setting the journey ID to
+to a Go server that logs activity via lanes.
+By setting the journey ID to match what the front end
-what the front end has generated, the lanes will be correlated with front end logging.
+generated, the lanes will be correlated with front-end logging.

 Another lane can "tee" from a source lane.
-For example, it might be desired to tee a
+For instance, you might tee a testing lane from a logging
-testing lane from a logging lane, and then a unit test can verify certain log messages
-occur during the test.
+lane, allowing a unit test to verify that certain log messages are generated during the test.

 ## Utility Functions